-- Be sure to make sure your pubic bone stays pressed against the floor; this helps avoid general tension and lumbar strain.
+- Ensure your pubic bone stays pressed against the floor; this helps avoid general tension and lumbar strain.

 - Lift your head and chest only as much as is comfortable.

-- Look at the ground with your eyes, not with the wall, as this can cause hyperextension.
+- Look at the ground with your eyes, not the wall, as hyperextension can cause.

 - Hold the posture for a few seconds, increasing up to 30 seconds.
-3-4 repetitions at a time are adequate.
+3-to 4 repetitions at a time are adequate.

 Tadasana or the mountain posture

-This posture helps you to be more aware of your posture and involve the muscles, also applying the methods learned in the lobster posture.
+This posture helps you be more aware of your posture and involve the muscles, applying the methods learned in the lobster posture.

-- Just stand up with the base of both fat fingers touching but the heels separated a little so that the fingers of your two fingers are now parallel.
+- Just stand up with the base of both fat fingers touching, but the heels separate a little so that the fingers of your two fingers are now parallel.

 - Make sure your weight is balanced on both feet.

-- Firm by your thighs and turn the top of your thighs a little inward.
+- Firm by your thighs and turn the top of your thighs inward.